0xhuesca/FoolishScripts/README.md

 # FoolishScripts

-This repository have some tools useful for day a day work
+This repository has some useful tools for daily work